 A client using this extension handles a 300 (Try Alternate) error code as follows.
 If the error response has passed the authentication checks, then the client looks for a ALTERNATE-SERVER attribute in the error response.
-If one is found, then the client considers the current transaction as failed, and re-attempts the request with the server specified in the attribute.
+If one is found, then the client considers the current transaction as failed, and re-attempts the request with the server specified in the attribute, using the same transport protocol used for the previous request.
 The client SHOULD reuse any authentication credentials from the old request in the new transaction.
+If the server has been redirected to a server on which it has already tried this request within the last five minutes, it MUST ignore the redirection and consider the transaction to have failed.
+This prevents infinite ping-ponging between servers in case of redirection loops.